wjwei-handsome/wgatools/README.md

 > [!WARNING]
 >NOTE: For better interactivity, the `zoom` function is turned on.
 However, if there is too much data, the effect may be limited by your browser performance.
+For Better performance, you can collapse short segments by `-l` parameter.

 This [simple example](https://github.com/wjwei-handsome/wgatools/blob/master/test/test.html) can be found in the [test](https://github.com/wjwei-handsome/wgatools/tree/master/test) directory.